xoxzo/blog.xoxzo.com/content/Engineering/cache-busting-in-django.md

 ## Cache busting CSS with query strings

-Because visitors' browsers locally store a cached copy of the static files, they are may unable to see the changes when you update your site.
+Because visitors' browsers locally store a cached copy of the static files, there is a possibility for them not to see the changes when you update your site.
 This can be troublesome, so we need a cache busting strategy to clear cache and to make the browser download a fresh copy of the static assets.

 By using a query string, we can tell the browser that there is a new version of the file.
 I used to add the version to CSS file like this: